ecrc/stars-h/README.md

 # stars-h
- Software for Testing Accuracy, Reliability and Speedup of Hierarchical computations
+ Software for Testing Accuracy, Reliability and Scalability of Hierarchical computations